Gluesticks Blog

 How To Make Homemade Marshmallow Eggs

-• Add the gelatin mixture (that will look like a gelatinous blob) and hot syrup mixture into the bowl of a stand mixer.
+Step 3: Add the gelatin mixture (which will look like a gelatinous blob) and the hot syrup mixture to the bowl of a stand mixer.
 Be careful not to splash as you pour the hot mixture into the stand mixer bowl.

-• Grease a cookie sheet (half-sheet pan) and sprinkle with powdered sugar.
-Lift the pan and rotate covering the bottom and side of the pan, then turn over and dump out excess sugar.
+Step 5: Grease a cookie sheet (half-sheet pan) and sprinkle with powdered sugar.
+Lift the pan and rotate it, covering the bottom and sides, then turn it over and dump out the excess sugar.
 We’ll use it later.

 tray of marshmallows